How to build a comprehensive B2B content marketing strategy

 Source

-So, your search intent is clear, you want to go in and get yourself a scoop or two.
+Your search intent is clear: You want to go in and get yourself a scoop or two.
 Now, magnify this example to an audience of business buyers, and you’ll understand what we’re talking about when we say search intent.

 In this regard, your goal is to find out why people are searching for a certain topic.
 What makes some topics so valuable for a business?
-As you answer these questions, you will not only learn more about your customers but you will get an idea of what topics to cover (we’ll be discussing this in detail below).
+As you answer these questions, you will not only learn more about your customers but also get an idea of what topics to cover (we’ll discuss this in detail below).

 While this step in chalking out your B2B content marketing strategy is self-explanatory, a key thing here is to observe balance.